pmem/pmemkv/doc/libpmemkv.3.md

 `int pmemkv_get_copy(pmemkv_db *db, const char *k, size_t kb, char *buffer, size_t buffer_size, size_t *value_size);`

-:	Copies value of element with key `k` of length `kb` to user provided buffer.
+:	Copies value of record with key `k` of length `kb` to user provided buffer.
 	`buffer` points to the value buffer, `buffer_size` specifies its size and `*value_size` is filled in by this function.
 If the value doesn't fit in the provided buffer then this function returns PMEMKV\_STATUS\_FAILED.
 	Otherwise, in absence of any errors, PMEMKV\_STATUS\_OK is returned.